creativenull/nvim-oneconfig/README.md

 For example, if you want to navigate to the packer section to add additional plugins you would then search for `/PLUG` and it will take you to that section.
 The same for when you want to configure some part of your LSP configuration, you would search for `/LSP` and you will be directed to the relevant LSP section of the code.

+### Out-of-box LSP configurations + autocompletion and its plugins

+LSP configuration comes out-of-box and not tightly bound with packer.nvim, since packer compiles plugins to make them faster to load, this does not work well with LSP and its configuration.

+So LSP configurations are setup outside of packer and loaded by default.
+The advantage to this is that LSP is loaded and ready to work and not just lazy-loaded in order to save time.

+### Not built for speed but for efficiency

+Which brings me to another point, at the end of the day this single configuration file is created for your guidance on writing your own configuration without much of a hassle, it's by no means a way to write the most optimized nvim configuration possible (although it loads quite fast within ~200ms on my machine 😅).

+However, you are free to take this and optimize it any way you would like, in fact, I would highly encourage you do so because in the end this is just a guide for your convenience!

 ## Installation